MontiCore/statecharts/src/main/grammars/de/monticore/Statecharts.md

  `CommonExpressions`, and `SCEvents`, and provides a set of Java-like expressions and statements included from `CommonExpressions` and `MCCommonStatements`.
- The teaser above conform to this language.
+ The teasers in the README conform to this language.

  `UMLStatecharts` can directly be used or extended in various forms.
  The language definition can also be used as blueprint for individual configuration of a Statechart language variant.
+ **Example models are located [here](../../../../test/resources/examples/uml).**

 ## The [TriggeredStatecharts](TriggeredStatecharts.mc4) Language Variant